Cuba and Japan sign a Memo of Understanding in sports prior to the Tokyo 2020 Summer Olympic Games: Photo: Courtesy EmbaCubaJapon

 The visit also celebrates the 90th anniversary of diplomatic relations between Cuba and Japan.

-Ambassador Pereira Hernández said of the INDER visit to Tokyo, “It was confirmed once again that, in the fraternal and historical friendship between the two countries, the passion for is a shared value among our peoples, and the will for its integral development is a common priority of our governments.”
+Ambassador Pereira Hernández said of the INDER visit to Tokyo, “It was confirmed once again that, in the fraternal and historical friendship between the two countries, the passion for sport is a shared value among our peoples, and the will for its integral development is a common priority of our governments.”

-Speaking of the event, INDER’s president Vento stated: “We are confident that our athletes will have the possibility of raising their technical level, and at the same time learn from the discipline, culture history of the noble Japanese people.”
+Speaking of the event, INDER’s president Vento stated: “We are confident that our athletes will have the possibility of raising their technical level, and at the same time learn from the discipline, culture and history of the noble Japanese people.”

 INDER’s visit to Cuba concluded on August 23.